16. Research Software Engineering¶

 Like many research programming projects, NEMO grew organically but over the years has tried to absorb good modern SE habbits to make the project sustainable and organically grow.

-NEMO uses a Unix like directory tree, with a few familiar 3 and 4 letter names (src, usr, man, etc, bin, lib, opt, obj, tmp, docs, data, local)
+NEMO uses a Unix like directory tree, with a few familiar 3 and 4 letter names (src, usr, man, etc, bin, lib, opt, obj, tmp, docs, data, local).
+The opt tree in particular is a prefix style Unix tree for 3rd party software.
+The local is the corresponding source tree.

 - We use git (on github):